Signed Into Law

 Which agencies enforce HB4144?

-HB4144 is enforced by Texas Department of Insurance (Division of Workers' Compensation) and Political Subdivisions (Self-enforcement/Civil Liability).
+HB4144 is enforced by Political Subdivisions (Self-enforcement/Civil Liability) and Texas Department of Insurance (Division of Workers' Compensation).

 Q

-The compliance urgency for HB4144 is rated as "critical".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB4144 is rated as "critical".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q